mraif13/quote.js/README.md

 ![Quote JS logo](/img/banner.png)

 A extremely easy to use Javascript library for quotes, a new quote is displayed with every reload.
+Currently supports over 20+ (more coming soon!)

 ---